-The new method of tummy tuck surgery uses no drains and eliminates the space for fluid to accumulate.
-This method removes excess skin and fat by liposuction from the abdomen and then tightens the muscle of the abdominal wall and the skin of the abdomen.
-Muscle is tightened from the breast bone to the pubic bone and extra skin and fat are removed.
+This procedure avoids the use of drains entirely.
+It works because it eliminates the space for fluid to accumulate.
+Tummy tuck with no drains removes excess fat by liposuction from the abdomen.
+Then muscles of the abdominal wall are tightened and excess skin on the abdomen is removed.
 The remaining skin is sewn together, closing the space and leaving no room for fluid to accumulate.
-Progressive tension sutures hold the tissue together controlling abdominal movement during the healing process.
+Progressive tension sutures hold the tissue together, controlling abdominal movement during the healing process.

 Who is a Good candidate for Abdominoplasty?